 Tuesday was early dismissal day.
 I bolted when the bell rang at 2:20, gathered my books from my locker, and caught the first bus home.
 I raced through homework, skipping algebra because I knew Chris would help me work out the problems before homeroom the next day.
 I took off my white blouse and dark brown wool uniform skirt, and had a long shower, carefully washing my hair.
 Then I checked my face in the bathroom mirror, looking for new blemishes.
 I spent a long time getting my hair just right, because I was in the process of growing it out from an elaborate backcombed style with what we called shadow bangs.
-My ultimate goal was a perfect flip, like the Susan Van Wyck, everyone’s favorite Seventeen Magazine model My short term goal was to keep my hair from frizzing up into a brunette halo.
+My ultimate goal was a perfect flip, like Seventeen model Susan Van Wyck, everyone’s favorite.
+My short term goal was to keep my hair from frizzing up into a brunette halo.

 It looked like we were in for a cold February drizzle.
 My mother made room in our station wagon, clearing out the books and papers she brought home each night from her job as an elementary school vice-principal.
 Chris, Houch and Gay arrived, dropped off by their fathers.
 Each of them carried a small overnight bag and school books for the next day.
 We sat in the living room, chattering away, nervous and excited, while a cold drizzle began outside.
 Then it started to snow—wet, sloppy, slushy snow.
 And then, we lost it.